Charles Bannerman: Test matches

 Bannerman played in the first three matches that were later designated as Test matches.
 The first of these, between Australia and England was held at the Melbourne Cricket Ground (MCG) in March 1877 and Australia batted first.
 Bannerman opened the Australian innings and is thus retrospectively deemed to have had the honour of facing the first ball ever bowled in Test cricket (the bowler being England's Alfred Shaw) and scoring the first ever run in Test cricket.
 Dropped before he reached double figures, he went on to score 126 on the first day and then added 39 on the second day to reach 165 when he was forced to retire hurt, his finger having been broken by a ball from George Ulyett.
 Only Harry Jupp (England) scoring 54 on the second day bettered Charles Bannerman's 39 runs on the second day.
 Again retrospectively, his innings was the first-ever Test century.
 It remains the highest score by an Australian batsman on debut and his 165 runs, out of Australia's total of 245, is still the highest proportion (67.35%) of a completed innings in a Test match.
 No other Australian exceeded 20 in either innings, as Australia won the match by 45 runs.
 For his feat, spectators at the match collected £83 7s 6d to present to him.

-Bannerman played in two more matches now recognised as Tests, the second in 1877 and the one in 1879.
+Bannerman played in two more matches now recognised as Tests, the second in 1877 and one in 1879.
 His Test record is 239 runs at an average of 59.75.